jod35/fastapi-beyond-crud-docs/docs/chapter4.md

 | /api/v1/books/{book_id} |	PATCH |	Update a book by ID |
 | /api/v1/books/{book_id} |	DELETE |	Delete a book by ID |

+## Conclusion
+This chapter has focused on creating a folder structure that we can use even when our project gets bigger.
+In the nest chapter, we shall focus on database and look at how we can persist our data and use Python to manage a relational database.

 **Previous** [Improved Project Structure Using Routers](./chapter4.md)